 Festivals | Heritage | Music | Art | Churches | Food | West African Tradition

 Gullah – pronounced GULL-uh – is the Creole language developed by enslaved Africans living along the Atlantic coast of South Carolina.
-It is also the name of the people who speak this language.
+It is also the name of the people who speak this language, as well as the name of their culture and traditions.

 A Creole language is a language that takes words from two or more established vocabularies, mixes them up, and creates a new vocabulary altogether.
 In this case, the original languages were English and/or Scottish (the former spoken by planters and the latter largely by overseers) and African (spoken by slaves who were taken primarily from the Rice Coast of West Africa, but also from Angola, Calabar, Congo, and the Gold Coast).